Lattice of integer flows and poset of strongly connected orientations: Abstract

 \section{Abstract}

 We show that the Voronoi cells of the lattice of integer flows of a finite connected graph $G$ in the quadratic vector space of real valued flows have the following very precise combinatorics: the face poset of a Voronoi cell is isomorphic to the poset of strongly connected orientations of subgraphs of $G$.
 This confirms a recent conjecture of Caporaso and Viviani $\{$\textsl{Torelli Theorem For Graphs and Tropical Curves}, Duke Math.
 J. \textbf{153}(1) (2010), 129-171$\}$.
-We also prove an analogue theorem for the lattice of integer cuts.